Risk Factors Dashboard

 ITEM 1A.
 RISK FACTORS.

 Investing in our securities involves risks.
 You should carefully consider the risks described below in addition to the other information set forth in this Annual Report on Form 10-K, including the Managements Discussion and Analysis of Financial Conditions and Results of Operations section and the consolidated financial statements and related notes.
-If any of the risks and uncertainties described in the cautionary factors described below actually occur or continue to occur, our business, financial condition and results of operations and the trading price of our common stock and our Series A Convertible Preferred Stock could be materially and adversely affected.
+If any of the risks and uncertainties described in the cautionary factors described below actually occur or continue to occur, our business, financial condition and results of operations and the trading price of our common stock and could be materially and adversely affected.
 Moreover, the risks below are not the only risks we face and additional risks not currently known to us or that we presently deem immaterial may emerge or become material at any time and may negatively impact our business, reputation, financial condition, results of operations or the trading price of our securities.

 RISKS RELATED TO OUR OVERALL BUSINESS